 Bio

-Tyler White is an associate professor of practice and the director of the National Security Program at the University of Nebraska–Lincoln.
+Tyler White is a professor of practice and the faculty director of the University Honors Program at the University of Nebraska – Lincoln (UNL).
+He also serves as the director of the National Security Program at UNL.
 White is the faculty lead for the Office of the Director of National Intelligence Center for Academic Excellence at UNL.
 After earning his doctorate in political science from UNL in 2010, he has focused his research interests on national security topics including intelligence studies, United States nuclear policy, United States foreign policy and deterrence.
 White has served as UNL’s director of academic programs at the Great Plains National Security Education Consortium, an Intelligence Community Center for Academic Excellence, since 2011.
 He developed UNL’s National Security Studies minor and has worked with UNL’s Intelligence Community Scholars Program.
 His research interests are in international security, specifically nuclear policy, and in human security.